 Learn and Practice the Permit Test Together

 - Advise your kid to find a learner's permit practice test on the Internet and to practice taking the exam.
 You can take advantage of a useful DMV permit practice test on Driver-Start.com, helping in both learning and training.
-It is much more effective to use online tools offering multiple options of training like flash cards, a list of questions, mock tests and so on.
-You should also pay attention to up-to-dateness of a chosen learner’s permit practice test, since from time to time states traffic rules and driver’s manuals are updated.
-It is better to compare several online resources to choose the most effective, convenient and current option.
+It is much more effective to use online tools offering multiple options of training like flashcards, a list of questions, mock tests, and so on.
+You should also pay attention to the up-to-dateness of a chosen learner’s permit practice test since, from time to time, states traffic rules and driver’s manuals are updated.
+It is better to compare several online resources to choose the most effective, convenient, and current option.
 By taking an online practice test, your kid will be able to learn real exam questions and get comfortable with the exam format.
 Besides, a learner’s permit practice test is useful for revealing gaps in one’s knowledge, giving some time to get really prepared prior to the actual exam in a DMV office.
 To make training more exciting, arrange a kind of challenge: who will score more correct answers – you or your kid?
-This can be fun and, maybe, your driving skills will become even stronger thanks to the game.
+This can be fun, and, maybe, your driving skills will become even stronger thanks to the game.
 Make sure that your child will train until he or she scores the necessary number of correct answers.

 Accompany Your Kid to the DMV Permit Test and Offer Your Support

 - No sedatives or, conversely, energy drinks!
 You think that goes without saying, don’t you?
-But teens can’t boast much logic and they often listen to their friends giving them "smart advice".
-Just explain how those pills and drinks affect nervous system to disillusion your children.
+But teens can’t boast much logic, and they often listen to their friends giving them "smart advice".
+Just explain how those pills and drinks affect the nervous system to disillusion your children.

 - Help your children feel well through healthy food: make sure they have a good snack before going to the exam.
 They may say that they are not hungry at all, but you shouldn’t fall for this.
 However, don’t try to stuff them with food either, since their body will be too busy digesting it instead of supplying the brain with blood and oxygen.
 Offer some easily digested high-carbon foods and give a bottle of water to drink enough liquid.

 - One more thing to remember before going to a DMV office – no cheating.
-You’d better discuss this at home or even take your kid’s mobile phone from him in a DMV office, since once I witnessed a DMV officer banished a teenager from the exam because of cheating with a phone.
+You’d better discuss this at home or even take your kid’s mobile phone from him in a DMV office since once I witnessed a DMV officer banish a teenager from the exam because of cheating with a phone.

 - Check all documents prior to going to a DMV office.
 It will be a real shame if your child won’t be able to take the test just because he left a piece of paper at home.
 Be helpful, as your kid can be too nervous to think about such details.

 I think these tips will help you and your children get through the DMV written exam as easily as possible.
 Much depends on how seriously your child takes the exams in DMV.
-Driving license is a privilege, do you remember?
+A driving license is a privilege, do you remember?
 If your offspring doesn’t understand this and refuses to get prepared properly, perhaps, he or she is not ready to take on this responsibility yet.
-In this case, you shouldn’t take it for him and you shouldn’t sign his application - this will be safer for your child, for other people and for you personally.
-But if you both really ready, I wish you good luck!
+In this case, you shouldn’t take it for him, and you shouldn’t sign his application - this will be safer for your child, for other people, and for you personally.
+But if you are both really ready, I wish you good luck!